-Where these barriers are related to the pupil's experience in school, e.g. bullying, the headteacher and any relevant school staff, e.g. the DSL and SENCO, will work together to address this.
-Where the barriers are outside of the school's control, e.g. they are related to issues within the pupil's family, the attendance officer (headteacher) will liaise with any relevant external agencies or authorities, e.g. children's social care or the LA, and will encourage parents to access support that they may need.
+13.6.
+Where these barriers are related to the pupil's experience in school, the headteacher/head of school and any relevant school staff, e.g. the DSL and SENCO, will work together to address this.
+Where the barriers are outside of the school's control, e.g. they are related to issues within the pupil's family, the Headteacher or SENDCO will liaise with any relevant external agencies or authorities, e.g. children's social care or the LA, and will encourage parents to access support that they may need.

-12. Persistent absence (PA)
+14. Persistent absence (PA)

-There are various groups of pupils who may be vulnerable to high absence and PA, such as:

-- Children in need
+- 14.1.
+There are various groups of pupils who may be vulnerable to high absence and PA, such as: - Children in need - LAC - Young carers - Pupils who are eligible for FSM - Pupils with EAL - Pupils with SEND - Pupils who have faced bullying and/or discrimination - 14.2.

-- LAC

-- Young carers

-- Pupils who are eligible for FSM

-- Pupils with EAL

-- Pupils with SEND

-- Pupils who have faced bullying and/or discrimination

 The school will use a number of methods to help support pupils at risk of persistent absence to attend school.
-These include:

-- Meeting with pupils to discuss patterns of absence, barriers to attendance, and any other problems they may be having. - Establishing plans to remove barriers and provide additional support. - Having regular check-ins to review progress and the impact of support. - Making regular contact with families to discuss progress. - Assessing whether an EHC plan or IHP may be appropriate. - Considering what support for re-engagement might be needed, including for vulnerable groups. - Specific support from the school ELSA or Trauma Informed Schools Practitioner - Working with staff, parents and pupils on the specific reasons for emotionally based school avoidance
+These include: - Meeting with pupils/parents to discuss patterns of absence, barriers to attendance, and any other problems they may be having. - Establishing plans to remove barriers and provide additional support. - Having regular check-ins to review progress and the impact of support. - Making regular contact with families to discuss progress. - Assessing whether an EHC plan or IHP may be appropriate. - Considering what support for re-engagement might be needed, including for vulnerable groups. - Specific support from the school ELSA or Trauma Informed Schools Practitioner - Working with staff, parents and pupils on the specific reasons for emotionally based school avoidance. - 14.3.
 Where a pupil at risk of persistent absence is also at increased risk of harm, the school will work in conjunction with all relevant authorities, e.g. social services, to support the pupil in line with the school's duty of care.
 The school will also bear in mind that the continuation of severe persistent absence following intervention may, in itself, constitute neglect, and will escalate any concerns in this regard in line with the Child Protection and Safeguarding Policy.

-13. Legal intervention
+15. Legal intervention

-The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect, the attendance officer (headteacher) will consider:

-- Holding a formal meeting with parents and a representative from the LA. - Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.
+- 15.1.
+The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect, the headteacher will consider: - Holding a formal meeting with parents and a representative from the LA. - Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.